|We recommend to buy Harmony at Binance Exchange|

 Conclusion and Harmony Rating

 Harmony shares many similarities with Zilliqa, an advanced blockchain platform famed for the tech solutions it brings.
 The technical side of Harmony network looks promising, with several important improvements compared to Zilliqa.
 Only time will tell how much additional value they can bring.
+To buy Harmony, open your account at Binance exchange.

 Harmony team has an ambitious plan to reach 100,000 TPS.
 Mathematically, these numbers are possible to achieve, as the maximum throughput linear scalability allows to achieve has not been discovered yet.
 However, it is obviously extremely high, compared to the majority of coins of previous generations.